jdomian/MFSB/DietPi-README.md

 ### DietPi Setup
 1. Flash DietPi image from dietpi.com using balenaEtcher.
 Use RPi ArmV7 32-Bit for RPi Zero 2 W. NOT 64 BIT!
+2. Once image is flashed to the microSD card, eject it from your PC< and re-insert it so you can browse to the files on the SD card.
-2. Copy configs (To Add) for dietpi.txt and dietpi-wifi.txt to root of SD, once flashed.
+3. Open the SD cards files and copy configs (To Add) for dietpi.txt and dietpi-wifi.txt to root of SD, once flashed.
   - This will have wifi setting, local settings etc.
-3. Run DietPi on device for initial setup.
-4. Aftger inistial setup, run ```dietpi-config```.
+4. Eject the microSD card from your PC and get ready to insert into Raspberry Pi
+5. Plug Raspberry Pi into an external monitor, keyboard and if possible mouse(optional).
+Insert the microSD card into the Rasperbby Pi and power on the Raspberry Pi.
+This will run the initial setup for DietPi.
+Be patient...
+Grab a drink, and come back.
+6. At this point the OS is loaded and configured.
+It may ask you for a username/password.
+THe default for this OS distro is ```root```/```dietpi```.
+7. After initial setup, run ```dietpi-config``` in the .
 Change the follwoing
   - Hostname
   - Password for root and dietpi
   - SSH to OpenSSH (For VS Code file browsing)
-6. After inital setup, use ```dietpi-software``` to load the insterface to install dependencies.
+8. After inital setup, use ```dietpi-software``` to load the insterface to install dependencies.
 Use the "Search Software" and install the following dependencies.
   - Chromium: web browser for desktop or autostart
+      -- Set the initial page value http://localhost:8080
   - Python 3: Runtime system, pip package installer and development headers
   - Node.js: JavaScript runtime environment
   - Build-Essential: GNU C/C++ compiler, development libraries and header